wp-plugins/slyd/readme.txt

 == Changelog ==

+= 1.2 =
+* Added `nav` to change when the navigation arrows display.

 = 1.1 =
 * Slydrs now auto advance by default, `autoadvance` attribute can change this and `speed` attribute can adjust the speed.
 Hovering over the Slydr pauses the auto advance.
-* Now using jQuery.doTimeout by Ben Alman
+* Now using jQuery.doTimeout by Ben Alman.
-* Cleaned up some of the PHP
+* Cleaned up some of the PHP.
-* Added more comments to both PHP and Javascript
+* Added more comments to both PHP and Javascript.
 * Minor bug fixes.

 = 1.0 =